Do I have to use an electronic textbook?

 What will happen when the text I'm using is out of date?

 Some repositories have already issued second and third editions of popular OER texts.
 OpenStax, for example, allows instructors who've adopted the text to leave comments that are then integrated into the new versions, resulting in crowd-sourced corrections.

 You also have the option to update out-of-date sections yourself, or to find up-to-date sections from other OER textbooks and use only the portions you need.
 The good thing about OER materials is that you are free to adapt them and integrate your adaptations seamlessly into the text.

 What about supplemental material like test banks and study guides?

 Many texts have supplemental material created by the community that are available for use.
 In some cases, entire courses are available.

 If you create your own supplemental material, you can always give back to the OER community by giving it a Creative Commons license and uploading it for use by others.

 Are there copyright issues with OER materials?

-In order to be considered OER, materials must be released under a Creative Commons license, which allows for open use, remixing, tweaking, and sharing, as long as credit is given to the original author.
-So yes, you can print them, upload them to Blackboard, cut out sections, add new sections, or whatever else you'd like to do.
-You can even mix pieces of different textbooks together to create your ultimate textbook.
+In order to be considered OER, materials must be released under a Creative Commons license, which can allow for open use, remixing, tweaking, and sharing, as long as credit is given to the original author.
+Creative Commons also allows for licensing that indicates no changes may be made, so you'll have to check the license before making changes.